Take a gander at our FTC disclosure opus here. The following article was last updated on Dec 1, 2025 ...

 Here's the actual method ...

 First, remove the singular screws from each lens.
-They're located on the inside to the far right/left at the visible corner (pointed at you).
+You'll find them on the inside to the far right/left at the visible corner (pointed at you).
 We'll also need to disengage the locking panel.

 Remove the four screws situated left/right of the panel.
-Two are located toward the top (pictured above) while the other pair is hidden at the interior base.
+Two sit toward the top (pictured above) while the other pair hides at the interior base.
 Once removed, use a bit of slow-and-steady muscle to pull back on the top of the very same locking mechanism.
-It should flex outward (it's spring loaded), allowing you to easily remove and install the lower lenses (see below).
+The spring-loaded panel should flex outward, allowing you to easily remove and install the lower lenses (see below).

 Reassembly is largely a matter of reversing the steps above.
 Just be careful and use minimal torque when tightening the screws back into their designated locations.
 With plastics, a little goes a long way so a bit of care and focus is in order.